slurmking/vmu-tools/README.md

 * Generate VMI files from VMS
 * Read and manipulate VMU dumps files
 * Extract and upload save games from VMU dump files
+* update VMS icons from PNG and JPEG

 ## Install